devanmewada/About-Me/README.md

 ### ✨ Fun Fact:

-I see the world in layers—data layers, color layers, sound layers.
+I see the world in layers, data layers, color layers, sound layers.
 And I love turning them into something meaningful.

 ---